krischik/SteemRubyTutorial/Documents/Part-7.md

    end
 ```

-Print the votes from a posting given as URL:
+Print the votes from a postings given as URLs:

-1. Extract the posting ID and author name from the URL with standart string operations.
+1. Extract the posting ID and author name from the URL with standard string operations.
 2. Print a short header
 3. Request the list of votes from `Condenser_Api` using `get_active_votes`
 4. print the votes.